 • Closing the library for one or more days.

 If the Library is open, employees are expected to report to work on time as scheduled, excluding any excused absences following the Harris-Elmore Public Library Personnel Manual.

 In the event of closure necessitated by pandemic, effective communication about any reduction in services, open hours, or closure must be announced in a timely manner.
+All notices will be made available for the public via the library website, social media, newspaper press release, answering machine messages, and posted on library doors.
+Library staff will be notified via the office intranet (SLING) or via phone.
 Library staff should follow the Library’s Non-scheduled or Emergency Closing Policy.

 The Harris-Elmore Public Library Personnel Manual outlines employee sick leave, vacation, and unpaid leave policies; these policies shall be followed in the event of a pandemic outbreak that results in discretionary closure by the Library Director and the Library Board of Trustees.